-- A. Discuss the values and contributions of health, physical education, and recreation to an individual's total development.
-(SC 1) - B. Develop a personal philosophy of physical education, exercise science, and recreation as it relates to his or her field of study.
-(SC 1)
+- A. Discuss the values and contributions of health, exercise science and physical education, to an individual's total development.
+(SC 1) - B. Develop a personal philosophy of health, exercise science and physical education, as it relates to his or her field of study.
+(SC 1) - C. Be prepared for the chosen career path.